Welcome to the Stockport branch of the

 By telephone.
 Normal telephone conversations can be very effective, especially if these are supported by photos or videos sent by various media options.

 WhatsApp and FaceTime have effective video capabilities enabling face to face conversation.
-Careful positioning of the phone can display colony problems on screen and in real time.
+Careful positioning of the phone can display real time on screen problems with colonies.

 Via email.
 An explanation supported by photos or videos is available with this option.